 How To Make Chicken Wings Crispy

 I then let the wings set at room temperature for about 45 – 60 minutes before frying at a higher temperature to get them really crispy.
+You can also store the chicken wings in the refrigerator after the first fry, which you definitely want to do if you’re going to need longer than 1 hour before frying again.

 Make sure you use an oil that has a high smoke point like canola, vegetable, or peanut oil.
 You definitely don’t want to use something like olive oil.